mstatt/phrs/README.md

 ## Usage

 1. Open the application in your browser at `http://localhost:8501`.
-2. Input the medication and illness details as prompted.
+2. Select the initial the medication and the 2nd medication from the dropdowns.
 3. Review the calculated Polypharmic Risk Score and the associated analysis.

 ## Limitations